nextui-org/nextui-cli/CONTRIBUTING.md

 ## Becoming a maintainer

-If you are interested in becoming a NextUI maintainer, start by reviewing issues and pull requests.
+If you are interested in becoming a HeroUI maintainer, start by reviewing issues and pull requests.
 Answer questions for those in need of troubleshooting.
 Join us in the
 [Discord Community](https://discord.gg/9b6yyZKmH4) chat room.